ianscottknight/world-values-survey-analysis/README.md

     │   └── figures         <- Generated graphics and figures to be used in reporting └── world_values_survey_analysis
         ├── util.py         <- Shared functions and helpful file paths
-        ├── make_dataset.py <- Dataset download and generation
-        ├── pipeline.py     <- Data processing pipeline to be used in train.py and predict.py
-        ├── train.py        <- Train model
-        ├── predict.py      <- Make predictions using a trained model
-        ├── visualize.py    <- Create exploratory and results-oriented visualizations
-        ├── data
+        └── data
-        │   ├── external    <- Data from third party sources.
+            ├── external    <- Data from third party sources.
-        │   ├── interim     <- Intermediate data that has been transformed.
+            ├── interim     <- Intermediate data that has been transformed.
-        │   ├── processed   <- The final, canonical data sets for modeling.
+            ├── processed   <- The final, canonical data sets for modeling.
-        │   └── raw         <- The original, immutable data dump.
+            └── raw         <- The original, immutable data dump.
-        └── models          <- Trained and serialized models and model predictions

 --------